nidi3/code-assert/README.md

         // Ignore the given bug types in the given classes / methods.
         BugCollector collector = BugCollector.simple(17, Priorities.NORMAL_PRIORITY)
             .just(In.everywhere().ignore("UWF_FIELD_NOT_INITIALIZED_IN_CONSTRUCTOR"))
-            .because("It's checked an OK like this",
+            .because("It's checked and OK like this",
                 In.classes(DependencyRules.class, Ruleset.class).ignore("DP_DO_INSIDE_DO_PRIVILEGED"),
                 In.locs("ClassFileParser#parse", "*Test", "Rulesets$*").ignore("URF_UNREAD_FIELD"));